 Profit attributable to equity holders reached CHF 621 million, an increase of 14.4% compared with CHF 543 million disclosed in 2016.

 The group generated solid operating cash flow at CHF 987 million supported by strong underlying business performance.
 Net investments in fixed assets were CHF 281 million and the group completed 12 acquisitions during the period for a total cash consideration payable of CHF 40 million.
 In 2017, the group paid a dividend of CHF 528 million.

 At 31 December 2017, the group’s net debt position amounted to CHF 698 million compared with a net debt position of CHF 736 million at 31 December 2016.

-The Testing, Inspection and Certification industry is characterised by high barriers to entry and is driven by attractive fundamentals, in particular:
+The industry is characterised by high barriers to entry and attractive fundamentals:

 - Expansion and ageing of infrastructure

 In this sector, SGS offers a particularly attractive profile:

 - World leader